urosevic/head-footer-code/readme.txt

 4. Example of custom code inserted to HEAD section (site-wide with appended article specific)
 5. Example of custom code inserted to BODY and FOOTER sections (site-wide with appended article specific)
 6. Category specific metabox
-7. Example of custom code inserted to HEAD section (site-wide with appended category specific)
-8. Example of custom code inserted to BODY and FOOTER section (site-wide with appended category specific)
+7. Example of custom code inserted to HEAD, BODY and FOOTER section (site-wide with appended category specific)
-9. Example of **Head &amp; Footer Code** column on Pages listing, to identify which pages have set custom code, which one and what mode is selected
+8. Example of **Head &amp; Footer Code** column on Pages listing, to identify which pages have set custom code, which one and what mode is selected

 ## Upgrade Notice